chriswang101/AR-Navigation/README.md

 * Written in Swift
 * Uses the [ARKit+CoreLocation framework](https://github.com/ProjectDent/ARKit-CoreLocation)

-## Try it out!
+## Try it Out!
-* Download the and ruun on an iOS device
+* Clone the repository and run on an iOS device
 	* requires iOS 11
 	* requires iPhone 6s and later